wp-plugins/sell-downloads/readme.txt

 When a sale takes place, a notification email is sent to the shop manager.
 However, sales can also be reviewed in Sales Reports.
 To do this, go to option "Sell Downloads > Sales Reports"(screenshot-9)

 The Reports section allows you to filter sales reports over a specific period, by default it shows the current day's sales.
 It also shows sales' totals for the selected period and the currency of the sales (screenshot-10)

+The statistics module allows to display animated charts for specific reports like: sales by currency, sales by country, or by products.

 You can delete a sales report from the list of sales.
 This may be useful in case of a refund granted to a buyer, and allows to keep your sales statistics updated with the actual purchases.